;

 Health Benefits of Potatoes

 Potatoes provide many health benefits.
-They are low in fat and sodium which makes them suitable for those on low cholesterol, low salt diets too!
-They
+They are low in fat and sodium which makes them suitable for those on low cholesterol, low sodium diet.

 Potatoes provide the following health benefits: